d3nd3/soflinux/README.md

   * `+set gl_finish 1` - removes extreme flicker bug, unplayable without.
   * `+set version 1.07fx86F` - lets fake windows version , why not?
   * `+set protocol 33` - same
-  * `+set no_won 1` - Disable WON authenitication.
+  * `+set no_won 1` - Disable WON authentication.
 Its required because WON is offline now.
 Dont worry, its not *really* lan only mode.
   * `+set developer 7` - Do you like more verbosity?

 TLDR launch line: